 Cost per Acquisition & Efficiency

 Email campaigns generally cost less per acquisition too, but cost must be weighed against response quality and lifetime value.
 This means that if direct mail yields more qualified leads, the extra cost may be justifiable.
+High-quality digital printing allows for smaller, more targeted runs, reducing waste and improving the efficiency of your 2026 marketing budget.

 Longevity & Brand Recall